Essential Tulum Packing List

 A warm outer layer is another essential for days when you’re in transit to and from Tulum.
 If it’s too hot to wear, you can always use it as a pillow on the bus or plane!

-I tend to dress very casually, so I’d pack this sweatshirt.
-A cardigan or a light jacket would be a good alternative.
-Go with whatever works with your style!
+I tend to dress very casually, so I’d pack this exact light jacket, similar to what I own, which goes with whatever works with your style!

 Sandals